One Place Many Stories: Antarctica

 The book describes the physical environment and wildlife of Antarctica and the subantarctic, the 'heroic' and modern era of Australia's exploration of the continent, Australia's environmental protection and conservation activities, scientific research, and the importance of artists and others in telling the stories of Antarctica.
 It is illustrated by some of Australia's best Antarctic photographers.

-One Place Many Stories: Antarctica can be ordered online through the Department of Sustainability, Environment, Water, Population and Communities' website or you can download an electronic copy from the Australian Antarctic Division website.
+One Place Many Stories: Antarctica can be ordered online through the Department of Sustainability, Environment, Water, Population and Communities' website.